mjie99/-Artificial-Intelligent-Project---Meme-Chabot/README.md

 **Objectives:**
 -
-- To develop a chatbot that able to let users to unwind thenself
-- To allow users to recognise the meme through image
-- To develop a chatbot that able to chat with users by using meme text or image
+- To create a chatbot that able to use meme in daily conversation as a form of entertainment for users.

 ## B. ABSTRACT